7: Evolution of the Arabic digit

-Mathematics
+In mathematics

 Seven, the fourth prime number, is not only a Mersenne prime (since $2^3 - 1 = 7$) but also a double Mersenne prime since the exponent, 3, is itself a Mersenne prime.
-It is also a Newman–Shanks–Williams prime, a Woodall prime, a factorial prime, a Harshad number, a lucky prime, a happy number (happy prime), a safe prime (the only Mersenne safe prime), a Leyland prime of the second kind and the fourth Heegner number.
+It is also a Newman–Shanks–Williams prime, a Woodall prime, a factorial prime, a Harshad number, a lucky prime, a happy number (happy prime), a safe prime (the only Mersenne safe prime), a Leyland number of the second kind and Leyland prime of the second kind ($2^5-5^2$), and the fourth Heegner number.
 Seven is the lowest natural number that cannot be represented as the sum of the squares of three integers.
-(See Lagrange's four-square theorem#Historical development.)